-Sources: IAEA, World Nuclear Association, International Energy Agency,
+Sources: IAEA, World Nuclear Association, International Energy Agency, US Department of Energy.

 At year-end 2009, nuclear reactors connected to the grid represented about 373 GWe net (i.e. about 392 GWe gross).
 These reactors were 32 years old on average.
 Assuming a reactor life of 40 years, 70% of these reactors will have to be replaced by 2030 to maintain overall installed generating capacity.